Shirlsak/Python-projects/README.md

 # Python-projects
 This Repository contains all projects created in Python.

+Project 1
-Loan Default prediction using machine learning algorithms:
+Loan Default prediction using machine learning algorithms